Skip to main content

 The hasura/go connector requires Go version >=1.21.0.
 Please make sure you have the correct version installed.

 Let's begin by initializing the connector on our project.
-In the example below, you'll see some familiar flags with new values being passed to them.
-Assume that you initialized a my_subgraph subgraph.
-We'll call this my_go and use the hasura/go connector from the connector hub:
+In the example below, you'll see a familiar flow and use the hasura/go connector from the connector hub.

 What did this do?